nerdcave/CollisionSprite/README.md

 # PESprite - cocos2d collision detection made easy
-PESprite is ideal when you need accurate collision detection between sprites but don't want a full, physics-driven, Box2d app.
-It uses Box2d just for collision detection by using its collision methods directly; there's no need to setup a world, bodies, or contact listener.
+PESprite is a CCSprite replacement for cocos2d that supports collision detection.
+It's ideal when you need accurate collision detection between sprites but don't want a full, physics-driven, Box2D app.
+It uses Box2D's collision methods directly so there's no need to create a world, bodies, or contact listener.

-Simply trace out your sprites using [**PhysicsEditor**](<http:// www.physicseditor.de>) and set their anchor points, create the sprites with PESprite, and just call **intersectsTarget:** with another PESprite to check for collision.
+Simply trace out your (low-res) sprites using [PhysicsEditor](<http://www.physicseditor.de>), create your sprites as PESprite objects, and call **intersectsTarget:** to check for collision.

-## Installation
+## Installing
-Nothing tricky, just drag the files in the **source** folder into your project and put
+Just drag the files from this repo's **source** folder into your project and put
 ```objective-c
 #import "PESprite.h"
 ```
 at the top of whatever source file you want to use PESprite.

-Since Box2d is required, your project must have been created as a cocos2d Box2d type.
-If it wasn't, you can just drag the **external/Box2d/Box2d** folder from the cocos2d source into your project's **libs** group.
-Note, you want the **Box2d** **subfolder** in **external/Box2d**.
-You may also need to rename your **.m** files to **.mm** if you get weird compilation errors.
+Your project must have Box2D included.

 ## How to use
+* Use [PhysicsEditor](<http://www.physicseditor.de>) to trace out the **lowest resolution** sprites used in your project.
+It's important to use your low-res sprites to ensure PESprite works properly.
-Use PhysicsEditor to trace out your sprites and export the plist file.  **Important:** You must set each sprite's anchor point in PhysicsEditor itself because it will be used automatically by PESprite.
-None of the other properties for your sprite in PhysicsEditor are relevant.
+* Set each sprite's **anchor point** in PhysicsEditor, which will be used automatically by PESprite.
+Ignore the other properties.
+* Set PhysicsEditor's Exporter to "Box2D generic (PLIST)" and export the plist file to your Resources folder
+* Then just write the code…

-### Simplified code
+### Simplified example:
 ```objective-c
 // load the shape data created by PhysicsEditor
 [[GB2ShapeCache sharedShapeCache] addShapesWithFile:@"data/physicsEditorObjects.plist"];